-I've come across a lot of YouTube channels in researching veterinarian Youtube channels.
+I have come across a lot of YouTube channels in researching veterinarian Youtube content.
 Some of these channels are owned by veterinary clinics but others are just people wanting to show what they know about animals.

 I have no idea whether these are seasoned professionals or whether these are people who read a book and then create a video to put on YouTube.
-I have no way to tell where the value of this context coming from but it's the only thing out there available to answer my question.
+I have no way to tell where the value of this context coming from but it's the only content I have come across to help answer my questions.

 I like to consume videos.
-It's also very. very popular.
+It's also very popular.
 You can also write blog articles too.
 However, I don't have a lot of time to read articles.
-I also love a good podcast that also has this type of information.
+I also love a good podcast.

 The advice I would give if I opened a veterinarian clinic